VahidN/angular-template-driven-forms-lab/README.md

 - How to work with BrowserStorage capabilities.
 - How to read data before application startup.
 - How to use server side ModelState validation errors in Angular Apps.
+- How to display a `Page Loader/ng2-slim-loading-bar` with a new HTTPClient interceptor.

 How to run it
 -------------